bbkane/sqlc-override-nullable/README.md

 sqlcgen.Env{ID:1, CreateTime:"0001-01-01T11:11:11Z"}
 ```

-As the type generated is not a pointer, you can't update it with NULL.
+As the type generated is not a pointer, there's no way to pass a NULL value from the Go code to the SQL.